GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 Overview
 ********

-The Gemini Recipe System is a pure python package provided by the Gemini Observatory's *gemini_python* data reduction package.
+The Recipe System is a pure python package provided by the Gemini Observatory's DRAGONS data reduction package.
 The Recipe System is a framework that supports configurable data processing pipelines, i.e., "recipes," and which can accommodate processing pipelines for arbitrary dataset types.
 The Recipe System is written to introspectively exploit features of "instrument packages" by effecting arbitrage on specific attributes of defined recipes and primitives comprising such packages.
-Gemini Observatory has developed a suite of these recipes and primitives, which can be found in the *gemini_python* package, ``geminidr``.
+Gemini Observatory has developed a suite of these recipes and primitives for the Observatory's facility instruments.
+These can be found in the DRAGONS package, ``geminidr``.

 The Recipe System offers dynamic flow control and automatically executes options regarding processing and calibration.
 These decisions are based on the pixel and